Pissy Pamper

-On December 22, 2020, a snippet of the song featuring new vocals from Kid Cudi himself was previewed on Playboi Carti's Twitter account, leading to speculation about the song's release.
+On December 22, 2020, a snippet of the song featuring new vocals from Kid Cudi himself was previewed on Playboi Carti's Twitter and TikTok accounts, leading to speculations about the song being released on Carti's second studio album Whole Lotta Red (2020).
 The song, however was ultimately unable to be released due to sample clearance issues.

 Background

 "Pissy Pamper" was produced by Pi'erre Bourne for Sli'merre, his collaborative mixtape with Young Nudy.
 The song was not included on the mixtape due to a sample clearance issue.
 Young Nudy had sent the song to Playboi Carti to record a verse.
 Upon being sent back the verse, Nudy reacted by saying "Man, what the fuck is Carti talking about?
 He sound like a goddamn baby."

 Carti's verse was first previewed on Instagram Live as a snippet in March 2019, where the song was dubbed "Kid Cudi" due to Carti referencing American rapper Kid Cudi by name twice: "Brand-new pack like Kid Cudi / I smoke dope like Kid Cudi".
 Internet memes, usually featuring NBA players of the Brooklyn Nets, using Carti's verse quickly became popular prior to the song's full leak.